Phobrang

 Phobrang is a settlement in the Indian union territory of Ladakh.
 It is near Lukung on the way the Indo-China border at the Hot Springs.
 It is the last village of Ladakh in this direction, at an elevation of 14500 ft.

-Phobrang is in the Leh district, Durbuk tehsil.
+Phobrang is in the Leh district, Tangtse tehsil.
 It is the headquarters of a Halqa Panchahat (village administration), which covers the entire Pangong Tso region of Ladakh till Man Pangong.

 Phobrang was apparently lightly populated in the 19th century, but, at present, there is a small residential area, along with numerous semi-nomadic camping grounds, grazing grounds and farmlands, situated in an alluvial plain watered by a river flowing from the north.
 There is a Green Himalayas project under way to convert Phobrang to an eco-tourism site.

 The 84 km-long Marsimik La Road from Lukung to Hot Springs passes through Phobrang.

 There is also a 40 km-long road from Phobrang to Chartse on the north bank of Pangong Tso.

 Both these roads are meant for mainly military use.